Plant a billion trees

-Soils are often overlooked when it comes to storing carbon, but the Earth’s soils contain about three times the amount of carbon in the atmosphere and four times the amount stored in all living plants and animals.
+Our native ecosystem soils are often overlooked when it comes to storing carbon, but the Earth’s soils contain about three times the amount of carbon in the atmosphere and four times the amount stored in all living plants and animals.
 The soils of pine forests that have replaced native hardwoods in Germany do not sequester nearly as much methane as native forests.

 A race against time: sacrificing biodiversity and our climate beyond 2050, to reach net zero (in accounting terms but not reality) before 2050

 As Charlie Mitchell points out in this interactive article, the question of planting natives versus exotics is a ‘rabbit vs hare’ problem.
 New Zealand is committed to achieving net zero emissions by 2050.
 That’s less than the lifetime of plantation of exotic radiata pines.
 University of Canterbury forestry lecturer Dr Euan Mason estimates that because natives are too slow growing, to meet this accounting commitment and limit the impacts of climate change, we need to plant 5 billion of these fast growing pines (Fig. 6).
-And because the climate already is passing dangerous tipping points, we need to drawdown greenhouse gasses as fast as possible.
+And because the climate already is passing dangerous tipping points, we need to drawdown carbon dioxide as fast as possible.

 Modelling by the Parliamentary Commissioner for the Environment estimates that an extra 2.6million ha. of forestry will be needed by 2050 plus an additional 2.8million ha. by 2075 just to maintain NZ at net zero.